Commitment to Renewing Life

 Scope

-Black people in leadership positions, which include functional managers, executive managers, directors, and executive officers working in Brazil.
+Black people in leadership positions, including functional managers, executive managers, directors, and executive directors working in Brazil.

-We use the same terminology as the Brazilian Institute of Geography and Statistics (IBGE in Portuguese Acronym), which defines the Black population as all people self-declared as black and parda.
+We use the same terminology as the Brazilian Institute of Geography and Statistics (IBGE), which defines the Black population as all self-declared black and pardo people.

 baseline